Top 16 Trucking Company Performance Metrics You Need To Track

 Once you’ve chosen your KPIs and set benchmarks, monitor incoming data on a weekly, monthly, quarterly, and/or annual basis.
 Update your benchmark goals until they seem realistic, and make operational changes—new routes, new equipment, changing rates—if you’re not meeting your goals.

 The main reason fleet owners track these KPIs is to create and manage a budget.
 However, even with careful planning, cash flow problems can arise—especially when shippers operate on net-60 terms, holding payments for up to two months.
 That doesn’t have to be a barrier to operation.
 The best solution is a contract-free factoring tool like Bobtail.
 This easy-to-use financial service app allows carriers of all sizes to access their payments quickly with same-day transfers.
 Unlike traditional factoring services, we don’t lock you into restrictive contracts, enforce volume requirements, or charge hidden fees.
 If your trucking KPIs suggest you need a payment sooner than your customers can deliver, Bobtail can help.
-Call us at 410-204-2084 to learn more, or click here to start your free trial today.
+Call us at 410-204-2084 to learn more, or click here to sign up and learn more today.